Job opportunities at elections

 Postal Vote Assistants are required to assist with the opening of returned postal voting ballot packs.
 Work is available over a number of sessions from around ten days before an election and running up until the night of polling day.
 This may sometimes include weekends, evenings and bank holidays.

 We have a number of roles available at the count which is where we verify, sort and then count the ballot papers, and eventually declare the results.

 Every person attending the count will be required to maintain the secrecy of voting and remain neutral at all times.

 Counting Assistants count the number of ballot papers for the verification process and will then sort and count the votes cast for each candidate.
 Count assistants work in small teams overseen by a Count Supervisor.

-Sack Team staff open and sort all returned stationery (from 10pm onwards) and verify the number of unused ballot papers returned by each polling station.
+Sack Team staff work at the count venue and open and sort all returned stationery and verify the number of unused ballot papers returned by each polling station.

-We often require a small number of staff in the run up to the election to assist with the preparing of stationery packs, ballot box filling, and setting up and dismantling of the count centre etc.
+We often require a small number of staff in the run up to the election to assist with the preparing of stationery packs, ballot box filling and distribution, and setting up and dismantling of the count centre etc.

 Canvassers are employed to visit each property that has not responded to their annual Canvass letter to confirm the details of the people living in that property.
 They work alone and are employed for four weeks during the autumn.
 During this time they must visit every property assigned to them, this includes evening and weekend working.
 They are issued with a tablet device to record the information and will need to attend a training session beforehand.